ymath-io/ymath.io/content/courses/calculus/differential/methods/index.md

- @1Try it on your own first, and plug it in when you think you\'ve got it.
+ @1 Try it on your own first, and plug it in when you think you\'ve got it.